 Please note that after registration, you will no longer be able to change the work history or education information you have provided.

 You must also indicate where you are applying for unemployment security.
 If you are a member of an unemployment fund and the employment condition is met, you apply for unemployment security from your fund.
 Otherwise, Kela will pay you an unemployment benefit.
-The TE Office or the local government pilot issues a labour policy statement to the payer regarding your right to unemployment security.
+The employment official issues a labour policy statement to the payer regarding your entitlement to unemployment security.

 More information